 Fort Stevens State Park

-Perhaps best known as the filming location for The Goonies, Astoria is not technically a beach town because it sits at the mouth of the Columbia River but that doesn’t stop it from being one the most beloved and historic towns along the Oregon Coast.
+Fort Stevens State Park is located near Astoria, Oregon.
+Perhaps best known as the filming location for The Goonies, Astoria is not technically a beach town because it sits at the mouth of the Columbia River.
+But, technicalities aside, that doesn’t stop it from being a great place to explore.

 The town is chock-full of maritime history, so swing by the Columbia River Maritime Museum to get a better appreciation of the importance of the land.
 I also suggest visiting Fort Clatsop, a replica of the winter encampment used during the Lewis & Clark expedition, it was created using notes from the expedition journals, how cool is that?

-After that, head over to Fort Stevens State Park (one of the prettiest state parks in Oregon) and swing by Buoy brewery before checking out the most iconic shipwreck on the Oregon coast — the wreck of Peter Iredale!
+After that, head over to Fort Stevens State Park (one of the prettiest beaches at the coast in Oregon) and swing by Buoy brewery before checking out the most iconic shipwreck in the state — the wreck of Peter Iredale!

 Best Beaches Central Oregon Coast